immunant/c2rust/docs/cross-check-hash.md

   * Aggregate (or non-trivial) types:
     * Structures.
 We hash the contents of each structure by recursively hashing each field (with depth increased by one), then aggregating all the hashes into one.
 We currently use the [JodyHash](https://libraries.io/github/jbruchon/jodyhash) function for the latter.

-    * Fixed-size arrays are hashed in fundamentally the same way as structures, by recursively hashing each array field then aggregating the resulting hashes.
+    * Fixed-size arrays are hashed in fundamentally the same way as structures, by recursively hashing each array element then aggregating the resulting hashes.

     * Pointers.
 We avoid hashing pointers by address for the reasons explaing above.
     Instead, we hash each pointer by recursively hashing its dereferenced value (with depth increased by one).